Dan Kennedy (author)

-Dan Kennedy is an American writer, and an original developer of The Moth storytelling podcast in New York.
+Dan Kennedy is an American author and early podcaster and original developer of The Moth storytelling podcast in New York.
+He is currently living and working in Los Angeles.

 Biography

-Kennedy's writing first gained attention at the McSweeney's literary website and quarterly journal.
-He started performing on stage with New York-based storytelling collective The Moth in 2000, going on to become a regular host of the popular live events and instrumental in developing and releasing The Moth podcast.
-In 2018, Wired Magazine celebrated the 10th anniversary of the podcast in a profile outlining its rise from two thousand subscribers to forty-six million downloads per year.
+Dan Kennedy started performing on stage with New York-based storytelling collective The Moth in 2000, going on to spearhead the development and release of The Moth podcast in 2008, serving as one of the podcast’s hosts from 2008–2020.
+Wired Magazine celebrated the 10th anniversary of The Moth podcast in a profile outlining its rise from two thousand subscribers to forty-six million downloads per year.
 In 2019, the podcast was downloaded 71 million times.
-In 2022, Kennedy discussed the creation of The Moth Podcast in Episode #773.
+In 2022, Kennedy returned for one episode (#773), to discuss the creation and launch of The Moth Podcast.

-With a background in New York advertising and the music industry, Kennedy moved into writing for film and television, selling series pilots to HBO and F/X and working on feature film screenwriting assignments at Amblin, Paramount, and Amazon Studios.
-In 2021, he served as Consultant on the NBC Peacock Original Series "True Story with Ed and Randall" and previously sat on the judging committees of the PEN America Jean Stein Grant for Literary Oral History, and the Writers Guild of America East "Made in New York" Television Fellowship Program.

 In 2003 Kennedy published his first *book, Loser Goes First: My Thirty-Something Years of Dumb Luck and Minor Humiliation, with Random House.
 A memoir followed in 2008 entitled Rock On: An Office Power Ballad, which the New York Times described as "...a succession of gently mordant vignettes, with hilariously spot-on asides about media image-making".
-He discussed the book, and his time working for Atlantic Records in New York, with Terry Gross on NPR's "Fresh Air".
+He discussed the book, and his time working as a Creative Director for Atlantic Records in New York, with Terry Gross on NPR's "Fresh Air".
 Kennedy's debut novel American Spirit was released in 2013, receiving the coveted starred review from Publishers Weekly, which heralded the book as having, "...far surpassed the creation of character and conjured an entity so alive in its knowledge of impending death that we're captured in a new idea of what it's like to live."
-Kennedy's work has appeared in GQ Magazine and on the Peabody Award winning Moth Radio Hour, and has been published in multiple literary anthologies in Europe and the United States.
+Kennedy's work has appeared in GQ Magazine and on the Peabody Award winning Moth Radio Hour, and has been widely anthologized in literary collections in Europe and the United States.
+His writing first gained attention at McSweeney's literary website and journal, where his work continues to focus on navigating daily life.